Common Language Runtime Integration

-Microsoft SQL Server now features the integration of the common language runtime (CLR) component of the .NET Framework for Microsoft Windows.
+Microsoft SQL Server and Azure SQL Managed Instance enable you to implement some of the functionalities with .NET languages using the native common language runtime (CLR) integration as SQL Server server-side modules (procedures, functions, and triggers).
 The CLR supplies managed code with services such as cross-language integration, code access security, object lifetime management, and debugging and profiling support.
-For SQL Server users and application developers, CLR integration means that you can now write stored procedures, triggers, user-defined types, user-defined functions (scalar and table-valued), and user-defined aggregate functions using any .NET Framework language, including Microsoft Visual Basic .NET and Microsoft Visual C#.
+For SQL Server users and application developers, CLR integration means that you can now write stored procedures, triggers, user-defined types, user-defined functions (scalar and table valued), and user-defined aggregate functions using any .NET Framework language, including Microsoft Visual Basic .NET and Microsoft Visual C#.
 SQL Server includes the .NET Framework version 4 pre-installed.

 CLR uses Code Access Security (CAS) in the .NET Framework, which is no longer supported as a security boundary.
 A CLR assembly created with

 PERMISSION_SET = SAFE may be able to access external system resources, call unmanaged code, and acquire sysadmin privileges.
 Beginning with SQL Server 2017 (14.x), an

 clr strict security is introduced to enhance the security of CLR assemblies.